 ABOUT THE TEAM

 Porsha Beed is an intimate activist and mentor who specializes in teaching young people and adults about the importance of deep human connection, holistic resistance, and the importance of self-love and resiliency.
 She is passionate about dismantling racism and oppression.
 As an earth builder and integrator of race, she strives to build a lifelong community to end racism.
 Her love for the Earth and for intentional community is the nest in which Porsha has chosen to fight systems of oppression.

-Jennie Pearl is a facilitator, yoga teacher, and bodyworker.
-She is committed to bridging the gap between racial justice and healing work.
+is an anti-oppression facilitator, yoga teacher, and bodyworker.
+She is committed to bridging the gap between social justice and healing work.
+Through deep inquiry and presence, Jennie is continually curious about how folx who hold privileged identities can begin to actually hold more complexity.
+She works with other cisgender people and white folx to build resilency and community.
+She’s dedicated to reimagining a world where we see each other’s humanity, repair when we cause harm, and build skills for long-term connection.
 She founded and facilitates Wake Up: a group for white-identified people who want to unlearn their racism, unpack their privilege, and untangle white supremacy from the inside out.
-She believes deep, inner work is a necessary, yet often overlooked aspect of the work white people must do in order to dismantle racism.
-Jennie is currently located in the Bay Area.
+She believes deep, inner work is a necessary, yet often overlooked aspect of the work we need to engage in order to dismantle overwhelming systems of oppression.

+Jennie is located in the Bay Area.

 Dylan Wilder Quinn